RosieSupposes/Chaps-Challenge/README.md

 candy jar treasures by collecting lollipop keys to unlock all the doors before he can make it through the licorice gate.

+We had some issues with our game sound, and so the volume is quite loud (especially the item pick-up sounds).
+Please be warned, and turn down your volume!

 We implemented all required key commands, as well as one extra Ctrl+Q to quick save the game (and recording) without exiting.